 \section{Abstract}

-To explain NLP models, importance measures such as attention inform which inputs tokens are important for a prediction are popular.
+To explain NLP models a popular approach is to use importance measures, such as attention, which inform input tokens are important for making a prediction.
 However, an open question is how well these explanations accurately reflect a model's logic, a property called \emph{faithfulness}.

-To answer this question, we propose an new faithfulness benchmark called Recursive ROAR.
-This works by recursively masking allegedly important tokens and then retrain the model.
-The principle is, that this should result in worse model performance compared to masking random tokens.
+To answer this question, we propose Recursive ROAR, a new faithfulness metric.
+This works by recursively masking allegedly important tokens and then retraining the model.
+The principle is that this should result in worse model performance compared to masking random tokens.
 The result is a performance curve given a masking-ratio.
-Furthermore, we propose a summarizing metric using the area-between-curves, which allows for easy comparison across papers, models, and tasks.
+Furthermore, we propose a summarizing metric using relative area-between-curves (RACU), which allows for easy comparison across papers, models, and tasks.

-To provide a thorough review, we evaluate 4 different importance measures on 8 different datasets, using both LSTM-attention models and RoBERTa models.